Eagles stay alive with 32-30 win over Texans

 On third-and-11, he hit Smith deep in the back of the end zone.
 Smith made an outstanding catch, and dragged his feet to stay inbounds.

 Foles connected with Nelson Agholor on an 83-yard TD in the third quarter to give the Eagles a 23-16 lead.
-Foles fired a deep pass that Agholor caught in stride at the Texans 30 and ran untouched to the end zone, stopping at the 1 and falling backward in for the score.
+Foles changed the play at the line of scrimmage and fired a deep pass that Agholor caught in stride at the Texans 30 and ran untouched to the end zone, stopping at the 1 and falling backward in for the score.

 The Texans had a first down at the Eagles 31 on the ensuing drive but Chris Long sacked Watson, forcing a fumble that was recovered by Fletcher Cox and returned to the Houston 49.